tony-507/analyzer/analyzers/src/logs/README.md

 ## Architecture

 The logs module stores configuration globally.
 The identifier identifies where the log comes from as a parameter in display form.

-The logger logs messages in asynchronous manner to improve performance.